 3. Chemical Stripping: Some pressure washing methods involve the use of cleaning agents or chemicals to enhance the cleaning process.
 However, these chemicals may strip away the protective treatment applied to the lumber and reduce its effectiveness against decay and insects.

-See also Is It Easy To Metel Pressure Wash A Mobile Home
+See also How To Pressure Wash Masonry

 It’s important to carefully consider these pros and cons and make an informed decision before pressure washing treated lumber.
 Using the correct pressure, technique, and taking necessary precautions can help minimize potential damage and maintain the longevity of the wood.